IdentityServer/Documentation/docs/configuration/hsts.md

 ```

 If you wish to set the expiration (`max-age`), then `UseHsts` has overloads that accept an `int` for the number of days,
 or a `TimeSpan` for a custom duration.
 A value of `0` or `TimeSpan.Zero` can be used to purge the HSTS browser cache.
+The default expiration is `30` days.